Fort Lesley J. McNair: 6 January 2021, United States Capitol attack

 Senior Senate Republicans evacuated to Fort McNair included outgoing Senate Majority Leader Mitch McConnell and Senators Chuck Grassley and John Thune.
 House Republican leaders evacuated to Fort McNair included House Minority Leader Kevin McCarthy and Steve Scalise.

-Videos recorded by Pelosi's daughter Alexandra Pelosi during those hours showed desperate phone calls imploring government officials to come to the defense of members of Congress were released by the United States House Select Committee on the January 6 Attack in October 2022.

 Current status

-Fort McNair is today part of the Joint Base Myer–Henderson Hall, the headquarters of the Army's Military District of Washington, and serves as home to the National Defense University, as well as the official residence of the Vice Chief of Staff of the United States Army.
+Fort McNair is part of the Joint Base Myer–Henderson Hall, the headquarters of the Army's Military District of Washington, and serves as home to the National Defense University, as well as the official residence of the Vice Chief of Staff of the United States Army.

+The fort's flat greenspace, which is only three miles from the White House, is frequently used as a landing zone for Marine One when the White House South Lawn is unavailable for that purpose.

 Tenants

 National Defense University (NDU)

 The National Defense University represents a significant concentration of the defense community's intellectual resources.
 Initially established in 1976, the university includes the National War College and the Dwight D. Eisenhower School for National Security and Resource Strategy (formerly the Industrial College of the Armed Forces) at Fort McNair, and the Joint Forces Staff College in Norfolk, Virginia.
 These and other schools are separate entities, but their close affiliation enhances the exchange of faculty expertise and educational resources, promotes interaction among students and faculty, and reduces administrative costs.
 The National War College and the Eisenhower School concentrate on preparing civilian and military professionals in national security strategy, decision-making, joint and combined warfare, and the resource component of national strategy.
 The Joint Forces Staff College, established under the Joint Chiefs of Staff in 1946, prepares selected officers for joint and combined duty.

 In 1990, the Information Resources Management College was formed as the capstone institution for Defense Information Resource Management education.
 As such, it provides graduate-level courses in information resources management.
 The National Defense University also features a first-rate research capability through the Institute for National Strategic Studies.
 This institute, established in 1984, conducts independent policy analyses and develops policy and strategy alternatives.
 It also includes a War Gaming and Simulation Center and the NDU Press.

 The university has several other educational programs.
 These include the Capstone program, for general and flag officer selectees; the International Fellows program, which brings NDU almost 100 participants from 50 different countries; and the Reserve Components National Security Course, which offers military education to senior officers of the armed forces.